 This mega-dog has a poppy seed bun, an all-beef frank, and the works: mustard, relish, onions, tomatoes, pickle spears, peppers, and a sprinkle of celery salt.
 There’s a Relish Chicago Hot Dogs stand in Grant Park near the Art Institute of Chicago.
 Participate in a food tour to sample some of the city’s most famous dishes.

 See Related: Do You Need a Car in Chicago?
 Things to Know

 13. Skyscraper Gazing

-History buffs in your Chicago traveling crew will appreciate the mix of modern and historic architecture and design found along the Mile.
+History buffs in your Chicago traveling crew will appreciate the mix of modern and historical architecture and design along the Mile.

 The 438-foot-tall Wrigley (yes, the gum company) Building is a must-visit.
 Constructed out of glazed terra-cotta, the structure’s tower is designed after the Giralda bell tower at Spain’s Seville Cathedral (along with French Renaissance features).

 The property has a secluded park that overlooks the river and makes a terrific spot to recharge on the Magnificent Mile year-round.
 Consider this one of those insider travel tips you’ll be glad you knew about.

-The Wrigley Building is across from the 463-foot-tall neo-gothic Tribune Tower, an international symbol of the city of Chicago since its construction in 1925.
+The Wrigley Building is across from the 463-foot-tall neo-gothic Tribune Tower, an international symbol of Chicago since its construction in 1925.

 The 1,450-foot-tall Willis Tower (formerly the Sears Tower) is the second tallest building in the Western Hemisphere.
 It offers a Skydeck experience where you can step out onto a four-foot-wide plexiglass floor 1,353 feet in the air.

 See Related: Unusual Things to Do in Chicago, Illinois

 Where to Stay on the Magnificent Mile

-With more than 70 hotels along this famous street, you’re sure to find something that suits your traveling style and other travelers in your group.
-Choose from budget hotels, luxury resorts, mid-range options, and even vacation rentals along N. Michigan Ave, State St, and other Chicago streets.
+With more than 70 hotels along this famous street, you will surely find something that suits your traveling style and other travelers in your group.
+Choose from budget hotels, luxury resorts, mid-range options, and vacation rentals along N. Michigan Ave, State St, and other Chicago streets.